A Non-Markovian Approach to a Stochastic Rumor Dynamics with Cognitive Deliberation: Abstract

 \section{Abstract}

-We introduce a non-Markovian rumor model in the complete graph on $n$ vertices inspired by Daley and Kendall's ideas (1964) \cite{daley1964epidemics}.
-For this model, we prove a functional law of large numbers (FLLN) and a functional central limit theorem (FCLT).
-We apply these results to a non-Markovian version of the model introduced by Lebensztayn, Machado and Rodr\'{i}guez (2011) \cite{lebensztayn2011limit}.
+We introduce a non-Markovian rumor model on a complete graph of $n$ vertices, integrating the classical interactional framework of Daley and Kendall (1964) with modern cognitive insights into misinformation.
+Unlike traditional Markovian models, our approach incorporates a deliberation delay -- a decision-making window where individuals evaluate information before committing to dissemination or refutation.
+We establish a Functional Law of Large Numbers (FLLN) and a Functional Central Limit Theorem (FCLT) to characterize the asymptotic behavior and diffusion-scaled fluctuations of the process.